 Daily dive excursions for qualified divers to Rarotonga's best dive sites.

-We offer daily scuba dive tours seven days a week to the best dive sites around Rarotonga, departing either at 8:00 am or 12:30 pm.
+We offer daily scuba dive tours to the best dive sites around Rarotonga, departing either at 8:00 am or 12:30 pm.
 Most of the time we go out for two dives; however we also do single dives.
 Trip duration is around 4 hours for a two tank dive or 2.5 hours for single dives.
+We are a rebreather friendly dive facility and have oxygen as well as Sofnolime available for existing CCR divers.

 We make sure that we are always well within dive table limits.
 Due to the bottom composition on Rarotonga it is possible to do multilevel dives on most sites, which extends our bottom time drastically.
 Thus your dive time is usually only limited by your air supply and how fast you use it.